seckmaster/ChatGPT/README.md

 For example, our implementation of ChatGPT allows you to remove specific messages from the history or edit their content.
 This allows for more dynamic control over the chat history.

-You can delete a message by swiping left on the message cell:
+To delete a message, swipe left on the message cell:

 ![Delete a Message](docs/assets/3.png)